mmartin440/mmartin440/README.md

 <h1 align="center">Hi 👋, I'm Martha</h1>
-<h3 align="center">I'm exited to get back into coding and ready to test my limits.</h3>
+<h3 align="center">I'm exited to explore my creative side with coding and see what I can do as a Software Engineer. </h3>
+<p align="center"> Check out my projects and hope you like them.</p>

 <p align='center'>
 <a href="https://www.linkedin.com/in/martha-martin-pablo/">